ryantaylor-cu/remote-access/_episodes/04-taskspooler.md

 {: .output }

-Note that `tsp` give each job an ID.
+Note that `tsp` gives each job an ID.
 You can see the output of a job:

 ~~~
 $ tsp -c 1